GoogleCloudPlatform/DataflowTemplates/v2/jdbc-to-googlecloud/README_Jdbc_to_BigQuery_Flex.md

 * **lowerBound** (Lower bound of partition column.): Lower bound used in the partition scheme.
 If not provided, it is automatically inferred by Beam (for the supported types).
 * **upperBound** (Upper bound of partition column): Upper bound used in partition scheme.
 If not provided, it is automatically inferred by Beam (for the supported types).
 * **fetchSize** (Fetch Size): The number of rows to be fetched from database at a time.
 Not used for partitioned reads.
 Defaults to: 50000.
+* **createDisposition** (Create Disposition to use for BigQuery): BigQuery CreateDisposition.
+For example, CREATE_IF_NEEDED, CREATE_NEVER.
+Defaults to: CREATE_NEVER.
+* **bigQuerySchemaPath** (Cloud Storage path to BigQuery JSON schema): The Cloud Storage path for the BigQuery JSON schema.
+If `createDisposition` is set to CREATE_IF_NEEDED, this parameter must be specified.
+(Example: gs://your-bucket/your-schema.json).
 * **disabledAlgorithms** (Disabled algorithms to override jdk.tls.disabledAlgorithms): Comma-separated algorithms to disable.
 If this value is set to `none` then no algorithm is disabled.
 Use with care, because the algorithms that are disabled by default are known to have either vulnerabilities or performance issues.
 (Example: SSLv3, RC4).
 * **extraFilesToStage** (Extra files to stage in the workers): Comma separated Cloud Storage paths or Secret Manager secrets for files to stage in the worker.
 These files will be saved under the `/extra_files` directory in each worker (Example: gs://your-bucket/file.txt,projects/project-id/secrets/secret-id/versions/version-id).
 * **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 Defaults to: false.